SMART-Dal/FECoM/README.md

 # GreenAI-extension

+Our tool can calculate the energy consumption
+- of an entire Tensorflow script (project-level experiments)
-Our tool calculates the energy consumed by each individual ML method from a given script.
+- of each individual TensorFlow function/method from a given script (method-level experiments)
+- of different configurations of the same function/method (data-size experiments)

 ## Directory Structure
 This repository has the following main directories:
+- **data**: contains all input and output data used in the study and has three subdirectories:
-- **data**: the `code-dataset` subdirectory contains patched and original projects from the used repository, `energy-dataset` contains all experimental energy data, `other` contains failed experimental data or data used for calculating settings.
+    - `code-dataset` contains patched and original projects from the third-party source code repository
+    - `energy-dataset` contains all experimental energy data
+    - `other` contains failed experimental data or data used for calculating settings
 - **deprecated**: old code that is no longer used, but could be useful again at some point.
 - **replication**: replication package for the study.
-- **tests**: see *Testing* below for more information.
 - **tool**: source code for the energy measurement tool.

 ## Environment Setup